ingridbmason/Intro-to-Jupyter-for-Research-Support/PITCHME.md

 - Document files comprised of JSON > *yourfilenam.ipynb*

 Note:
-Human-readable documents containing:
-- analysis description and the results (figures, tables, etc..)
-- executable documents which can be run to perform data analysis
+Human-readable documents containing: analysis description and the results (figures, tables, etc..) and executable documents which can be run to perform data analysis.

 ---